openforcefield/smirnoff99Frosst/README.md

 ## Using smirnoff99Frosst

-In OpenMM, application of smirnoff99Frosst to small molecules should be straightforward via `smarty.forcefield`.
+In OpenMM, application of smirnoff99Frosst to small molecules should be straightforward via `openforcefield` with examples available in the [openforcefield repository](https://github.com/openforcefield/openforcefield/tree/master/examples)
 Additionally, with ParmEd, it should be possible to convert parameterized OpenMM systems into other formats such as AMBER, CHARMM, or GROMACS, making this forcefield available in a variety of packages.

-**However**, some development/testing remains to be done on `smarty.forcefield` before this should be applied widely.
-Please see the smarty issue tracker for details.

 ## Versions
 - Version 1.0/[Version 1.0.1](http://dx.doi.org/10.5281/zenodo.154235) (equivalent): Initial release after hand curation by C. I. Bayly and C. C. Bannan.
 DOI [10.5281/zenodo.154235](http://dx.doi.org/10.5281/zenodo.154235)